PiggyAwesome/useless/README.md

-Yo mamma so fat God could not even lift her spirt
+Yo mamma so fat when she got hit by a bus she said who threw that rock